fbeji/nasa-apod/README.md

 * Modify deletion feature so that only cached media content&mdash;not title &amp; other metadata&mdash;is deleted.

+* Add filter for limiting the range of dates displayed in the history view.

+* Implement reactive/live connection between database and history view.

 ### Cosmetic improvements

 * Modify history display to indicate the existence of cached media content.